Kuruthi: Plot

 Laiq prepares a handknife from his keychain while Sathyan prepares a gun, both sitting on the opposite ends of a table.
 Laiq flips the table and stabs Sathyan in the neck, while Umar pushes Ibrahim down.
 Laiq breaks into the room in which Vishnu and Suma are hiding.
-Suma holds Laiq at gunpoint with Moosa's gun and accidentally tries to fire it, revealing it's broken nature.
+Suma holds Laiq at gunpoint with Moosa's gun and accidentally tries to fire it, revealing its broken nature.
 Ibrahim quickly grabs Sathyan's gun and drives Laiq, Kareem and Umar out of the house.
 Sathyan, in his final moments, convinces Ibrahim to promise on the Quran to keep Vishnu safe until the cops from Kenachal arrive the next morning.
 Ibrahim uncuffs Vishnu as Laiq attacks the window he was cuffed to with an axe.
 Ibrahim shoots at the window, scaring Laiq away.
 Umar cuts the power to the house and Suma lights a matchstick and everyone spot Vishnu and Rasool, the latter with a screwdriver.
 Suma states that the reason behind Vishnu's murder that the temple that Vishnu grew up in was destroyed, prompting him to take revenge.
 When Ibrahim asks Suma how she knows this, she reveals that she gave him food on a regular basis because he had nowhere to go.
 Umar climbs the roof of the house and tries to make his way in, but is knocked down on the other side of the roof by Ibrahim armed with a makeshift explosive.

 Laiq jumps on the roof and fights with Ibrahim, ending with Ibrahim pushing Laiq off the roof but not before Laiq cuts his hand, severely injuring him.
 Preman returns and is immediately suspicious of Kareem and Laiq.
 He distracts them and climbs a tree, before knocking down a wasp nest that drives them both away.
 Meanwhile, a severely disfigured Umar wakes up, and goes to retrieve a jeep.
 Preman enters Ibrahim's house and is confounded.
 Ibrahim spots blood in Preman's leg and is shocked to discover that he was bitten by a snake.
 When looking for a means of transport to get Preman to a hospital, Vishnu offers the bike key of Laiq, who dropped it in an earlier fight.
 When they prepare to leave, Kareem shows up and starts hitting Preman.
 He is then fatally shot by Suma, who leaves the house with Preman and Vishnu, with Vishnu driving.
 Laiq unsuccessfully chases them.
 Laiq arrives at the house and starts attacking Ibrahim, before being told by Kareem that it was Suma who shot him.
 Laiq agrees to Moosa offering them to drive into the forest using a shortcut to reach before the trio and intercept them.
 Umar arrives with the jeep and all of them leave.
 The forests are scaled by the trio (Vishnu, Suma and Preman) and Laiq's henchmen, with both facing several obstacles.